trung1704ptit/LeetCode/Database/database_index.md

 ## 9. What happens to index when database machine crashes?

 ## 10.What are diff between clustered index and non-clustered index?
+- Clustered index: the index that define the order that data is stored on disk.
+When creating table, if you do not specify the Primary Key, DBMS often create its own hidden row primary key there is only one clustered index.

+- Non-clustered index: the index does not sort the physical data’s order.
+Non-clustered index only has pointer to the data. can have multiple non-clustered indexes.

 ## 11.Should we index boolean column?
+- selectivity = 2 / #row
+- if #row = 10000000 => too small